Skip to main content Accessibility

 • Cliven Bundy’s Battle at Bunkerville, Nevada, takes place on July 10, 2014.
 The Bureau of Land Management (BLM) and Las Vegas Metropolitan Police Department engaged in a four-day standoff against Cliven Bundy and his antigovernment followers over unpaid cattle grazing fees.
 The standoff ended when the BLM withdrew to avoid a violent clash with antigovernment supporters.
 The Bundys, as well as others in antigovernment circles, see this as a significant and inspirational win against federal authority.

-• Malheur National Wildlife Refuge Occupation, Jan.
-2, 2016: Antigovernment adherents, including Ammon Bundy and militia members descend onto the Malheur National wildlife refuge for what escalates to a 41-day standoff with law enforcement in an attempt to get the federal government to hand over public lands to states.
+• The Malheur National Wildlife Refuge Occupation begins in January 2016.
+Antigovernment adherents, including Ammon Bundy and militia members, descend onto the Malheur National Wildlife Refuge for what escalates to a 41-day standoff, with law enforcement demanding that the federal government hand over public lands to states.
 The standoff ends with four arrests.

-• Throughout summer 2021, Ammon Bundy’s People’s Rights Network threatens a standoff in Klamath Falls, Oregon, over water rights with the Klamath Tribes (Klamath-Modoc-Yahooskin).
+• Throughout summer 2021, Ammon Bundy’s People’s Rights threatens a standoff in Klamath Falls, Oregon, over water rights with the Klamath Tribes (Klamath-Modoc-Yahooskin).

-Download SPLC’s 2022 list of antigovernment groups with EIN (tax ID) numbers.
+Download SPLC’s 2023 list of antigovernment groups with EIN (tax ID) numbers.

 2nd Amendment Patches.com